Deep Point Cloud Normal Estimation via Triplet Learning: Experimental Results

 \subsection{Dataset}

-Our training dataset consists of 22 clean shapes: 11 CAD shapes and 11 non-CAD shapes (Fig.~\ref{train-shapes}).
-Each clean shape contains 100,000 points that are sampled from the shape's ground-truth surfaces.
-The most distinct difference between CAD and non-CAD shapes is that CAD shapes contain sharp features (e.g., edges and corners) while non-CAD shapes are generally smoother.
+Our training dataset consists of 22 clean shapes: 11 CAD shapes and 11 non-CAD shapes (Fig.~\ref{train-test-shapes}(a)).
+Each clean shape contains 100,000 points along with their ground-truth normals that are sampled from the shape's ground-truth surfaces.
 To ensure the network is trained equally on both types of shapes, we provide the same amount of training data from both CAD and non-CAD shapes.
 In addition, we also add noisy variants of each clean shape to the training dataset to improve the robustness of our network to noise.
 Each clean shape has 5 variants with different levels of Gaussian noise (0.25\%, 0.5\%, 1\%, 1.5\% and 2.5\% of each clean shape's bounding box diagonal length, respectively).
-Therefore, we have a total of 132 (22 $\times$ 6) shapes in our training dataset.
+Therefore, we have 132 (22 $\times$ 6) training shapes in total.

-In both the feature encoding and normal estimation training, we sample 8,000 patches from each shape to ensure the network generalises well on sufficient data.
-We validate our network model on 3 point clouds (i.e., validation set in Fig.~\ref{test-shapes}).
-Later, we tested on 9 synthetic shapes with various noise levels (the clean shapes are shown in Fig.~\ref{test-shapes}) as well as 4 scanned point clouds, which are separately discussed in Sec.~\ref{sec:scanned-models}.
+In both the feature encoding and normal estimation training stages, we sample 8,000 patches from each shape to ensure the network generalises well on sufficient data.
+We validate our network model on the validation set (Fig.~\ref{train-test-shapes}(b)), and test on 12 synthetic shapes (Fig.~\ref{train-test-shapes}(c)) with various noise levels, as well as additional raw scanned point clouds.